ErikVerheul/OneBacklog/README.md

 - the team that refines a pbi becomes the owner of that pbi
 - pbi's are estimated by that team

-TO DO: <b>Sprint backlog and planning board:</b><br />
+IN PROGRESS: <b>Sprint backlog and planning board:</b><br />
-The use of the electronic planning board is optional and only advised for use when team members are remote
+The use of the electronic planning board is optional and only advised for use when team members are (need to be) remote
 - a sprint is dedicated to the increment of one product only; The tool should enforce this
 - the team selects the pbi's to work on
 - the team adds tasks to the pbi's
-- a task is/will be assigned to a member of the owning team
+- a task is/will be assigned to a member of the owning team; he/she is resposible for having the task done but can involve other to do the work
 - the workflow for the tasks usually has 4 stages: to-do, in-development, ready for test/review and done

 <b>Pbi/defect status values:</b>